RichardAffolter/SMCB/README.md

 # SMCB

-This is a repository for the weekly exercises in Statistical Models in Computational Biology
+This is a repository I did during my Master's in Computational Biology and Bioinformatics (CBB ETHZ).
+Specifically these are my solutions for the weekly exercises of the course Statistical Models in Computational Biology.